Superior cluneal nerves: Course and relations

 After they branch off the dorsal rami, they pass through the erector spinae muscle, psoas major, paraspinal muscles, and then inferior latissimus dorsi to reach the iliac crest.

 The nerves then pass through an osteofibrous tunnel created by the thoracolumbar fascia and rim of the superior iliac crest.
 Cadaver studies have noted that some patients have boney grooves along the rim that house the superior cluneal nerves.
 On average, these grooves are found between 5–7 cm from the midline.
 These grooves can often be visualized with an ultrasound.

 The nerves terminate over the gluteal fascia distal to the iliac crest.

 Clinical significance

 Damage to the cluneal nerves can be from direct injury or from entrapment between the muscles or in the osteofibrous tunnel.
-Direct injury to the cluneal never can happen during posterior iliac crest harvest to obtain bone mineral for other surgeries, such as spinal arthrodesis.
+Direct injury to the cluneal nerves can happen during posterior iliac crest harvest to obtain bone mineral for other surgeries, such as spinal arthrodesis.
 Entrapment of the nerve can occur at any point but is most common across the osteofibrous tunnel.